- Assistant Professor (starting Fall 2018) | Department of Evolution, Ecology and Organismal Biology | The Ohio State University, USA

 - 2010 Graduate seminar on evolution of cooperation, UMD

-- 2017 “Bat Nights“, Smithsonian Tropical Research Institute (once per month)
+- 2017 “Bat Nights“, Smithsonian Tropical Research Institute (every month)

-- 2016 “Bat Nights“, Smithsonian Tropical Research Institute (once per month), “Bambi Talk” on Barro Colorado Island, and many small-group presentations
+- 2016 “Bat Nights“, Smithsonian Tropical Research Institute (every month), “Bambi Talk” on Barro Colorado Island, and many small-group presentations

 - 2015 Caves and the origins of echolocation.
 National Speleological Society, DC Grotto, 5/21/15; Howard Hughes Medical Institute JumpStart Program

 - 2014 Museum of Texas Tech University.
 10/30/14.
 Lubbock, Texas; Great Lakes Bat Festival.
 9/28/14.
 Ann Arbor, Michigan (2,750 attendees); Public display volunteer with Organization for Bat Conservation at GM Wintergarden; Howard Hughes Medical Institute JumpStart Program; ATLAS Symposium for recruiting under-represented minorities in STEM